SHoltzen/orbitgen/README.md

 This repository contains the implementation that performed the experiments for the research paper:

-* Holtzen, Steven, Todd Millstein, and Guy Van den Broeck. ["Generating and Sampling Orbits for Lifted Probabilistic Inference."](https://arxiv.org/abs/1903.04672) Uncertainty in Artificial Intelligence (UAI).
+* Steven Holtzen, Todd Millstein, and Guy Van den Broeck. ["Generating and Sampling Orbits for Lifted Probabilistic Inference."](https://arxiv.org/abs/1903.04672) Uncertainty in Artificial Intelligence (UAI).
 2019.